BLS Positioning: Best Practices

 Placement of BLS Care Team

 It takes a group of people to perform effective BLS, but you may not have the luxury of a group.
 If you are approaching the victim on your own, then you will want to focus only on compressions.
 However, compressions are exhausting, and they can very quickly lead you to poor performance or unable to continue.
-This is why it is helpful to have more than one person working compressions.
+Therefore it is helpful to have more than one person working compressions.
 If the first person is unable to continue, the second can step in.

 The other important part of this team is the person giving the rescue breaths.
 If there is more than one person, then rescue breaths can be attempted, and the two can switch between jobs to take some of the strain off the compressor.
 With a whole team, though, usually one person can work the bag-valve-mask while several rescuers switch off with compressions.
 It is through this teamwork and switching out that BLS is performed effectively by rescuers.
 One person should be at the head for breaths.
 One should be on the chest doing compressions, and one or more people should standby to take over the compressions when the other becomes exhausted.